-Below is a list of the Six Commissions, and the Ministries that fall under each Commission.
+Below is a list of Groups and Ministries that serve St. John the Evangelist Parish.

-If you are interested in sharing time and talent, contact the Parish Office, 786-8105, to be put in touch with a commission chair.
+If you are interested in sharing time and talent, contact the Parish Office, 786-8105.

 The Take and Eat Ministry puts "feet" on the Gospel by preparing and delivering nutritious meals to the elderly and homebound of Agawam three Sundays a month.
 Along with each meal we also serve a homemade dessert and give a cheerful card.
 Delivery drivers will provide social interaction, a spiritual connection and a general wellness check for those who are served.
 We welcome new food preparers and drivers!
 For more information or to volunteer contact our Rectory office.